Wondering what a checking account is and whether you need one?

 What is a Federal Deposit Insurance Corporation (FDIC) Insured Account?

-Put simply, it’s simply an account insured by the Federal Deposit Insurance Corporation (FDIC).
-The FDIC is an independent federal agency in the United States that is responsible for ensuring customer deposits against bank failures.
+Well, simply put, an FDIC account is an account insured by the Federal Deposit Insurance Corporation (FDIC).
+The FDIC is an independent federal agency in the United States that insures customer deposits against bank failures.

-An FDIC-insured checking account means that if you have up to $250,000 in your bank account and the bank fails, the federal agency will reimburse the losses you’ve suffered.
+When you open an FDIC-insured checking account, your bank deposits are insured to an extent.
+This means that if you have up to $250,000 in your bank account and the bank fails, the federal agency will reimburse the losses you’ve suffered.

 Generally, accounts that do not qualify for FDIC insurance are investment accounts, safe deposit boxes, life insurance policies, and mutual funds.